lahavs/cpp-thoughts/Constexpr/constexpr.md

     }
     ```

-Given the above restrictions, it order for a constexpr variable to be used in multiple translation units, it must be **defined** is all of them.
+Given the above restrictions, in order for a constexpr variable to be used in multiple translation units it must be **defined** in all of them.

 Continuing with the above examples, if one wants to use `value` in multiple translation units, it will (Most likely) be defined in a header file:
 ``` cpp